Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> Creativity is the greatest rebellion in existence.
+> Be strong.
+Be confident.
+Be the star of your own life.

 <!-- QUOTE_END -->